 TB1.23.
 Create a new layout by 1.) selecting New and 2.) giving a name to your layout.
 Name the setup with you last name and first name followed by Layout.

 TB1.24.
 When you click OK, you will be taken to the window below where you can edit the settings of the page setup.
 Make the setting changes shown below.
-Note that you can use other pdf makers if Cute.pdf is not loaded to your machine.
+If you don’t see DWG To PDF.pc3, you can choose another pdf maker.
 Also, note that when you change the Plot Area from Layout to Window, you will see the Window button appear (as shown with the red arrow in the image below).
 When you click on that icon you will be taken to your layout.
 In your layout click on the lower left and upper right corners of your portrait oriented rectangle.

 TB1.25.
 When finished, click OK.
 Then set the new page setup to current by clicking on Set Current.
 Click OK when finished.
 You should see that the white area is now aligned with your rectangle.
 Now the page is ready for printing, but there are a few more steps needed before we do.